SurAyush/QuickReads/Readme.md

 - ROUGE Score: 20+ on the test set

+- Prefix Strategy: The model was fine-tuned **without task-specific prefixes** (e.g., "summarize:"), as suggested by the original [T5 paper](https://arxiv.org/abs/1910.10683).

 - Model Hosting: Hugging Face Hub

 Check out the training notebook for further details...